-In the Save File dialog, select a folder location and enter a file name for the style.
+In the Save dialog, select a folder location and enter a file name for the style.
 You may want to include the type of the element in the name for easy reference.

 To see the saved style, go to the Explore window and expand the Styles folder.
-Your style may not appear because it was just created, in which case you can right-click on the Styles folder and click Refresh.
+Your style may not appear because it was just created, in which case you can right-click on the folder and choose Refresh.

 2.2.
 Apply a style

-In the Open File dialog, select the saved style that you want to apply, and then click the submit button at the bottom.
+In the Open dialog, select the saved style that you want to apply, and then click the submit button at the bottom.

 - Styles for all of the relationship diagram types are compatible with each other because they are each made up of nodes and links that have similar settings.